 1. Point Index

-The point index is the same as the measurement number, but offset by -1, as it starts in 0 instead of 1.
+The point index is the same as the measurement number, but offset by -1, as it starts at 0 instead of 1.

 2. Point Labels

 If the user has added text labels to points in the DATA menu, these can be included.

 3. Header

 The same headers as are in the DATA menu.

-4. Point Colors This option is not relevant in SeaStar.
+4. Point Colors

+This option is not relevant in Mercury.

-Another method for exporting is to use the Alt+PrintScreen keyboard buttons to copy an image of the SeaStar window to the clipboard, thereafter to paste it to another Windows application.
-When a dialog box is open, then only that frame is copied to the clipboard.
-To copy a part of a data file, for example from a DAT file, then highlight the part you want to copy and use the Ctrl+C keyboard buttons to copy the data snippet to the clipboard.
-Then use the paste-option in another Windows application to transfer the data from the clipboard.
+Another way of exporting is to use the Alt+PrintScreen keyboard buttons to copy an image of the Mercury window to the clipboard and paste it to another Windows application.
+When a dialog box is open, only that frame is copied to the clipboard.
+To copy a part of a data file, for example from a DAT file, highlight the part you want to copy and use the Ctrl+C keyboard buttons to copy the data snippet to the clipboard.